Rok at Blue Lagoon geothermal waters in Iceland

 Icelanders are friendly, well educated, very practical and live in harmony with nature.
 Due to the harsh environment, they appreciate sunny days and mild summers for outdoor activities.
 Recently, tourism has impacted their lives considerably.
 Many farmhouses transformed partially into guesthouses to diversify income.

-Iceland is very remarkable for the fact that 100% of its electricity comes from renewable sources.
+Iceland is remarkable for the fact that 100% of its electricity comes from renewable sources.
+Geothermal plants currently produce about 25% of Iceland’s electricity.
+Still, Iceland is a global leader in using geothermal energy for heating.

-When I was doing a research on Iceland’s economy, I noticed two interesting sectors with the highest proportion of income: tourism 42%, aluminum 16%.
+When I was doing a research on Iceland’s economy, I noticed two interesting sectors with the highest proportion of income: tourism 42% and aluminum 16%.
 If the impact of tourism could be somehow understandable, I didn’t understand how aluminum production could be so important if there is no bauxite ore mine on the island.
-Bauxite ore is the world's primary source of aluminum.
+Bauxite ore is the world’s primary source of aluminum.

 How bizarre!